 1. What to check on the violin to prevent squeaking sounds

 The violin has to be in good condition and well-tuned by the maker.
-But it is the duty of each violinist to check for the following points:
+But each violinist must check for the following points:

 - Rosin: Experiment with different kinds of rosin.
 You might eventually find the one with a better sound.
-But frankly, this is not the main cause of a squeaking sound.
+But frankly, this is not the main cause of the squeaking sound.

 - The bow has to be re-haired.
 Though less likely, again, the hair of a bow wears out as well, and after one year of playing it is often time to have it replaced.

 2. How to avoid scratchy or squeaking sounds: the point of contact

 The sound of the violin is made by the hair of the bow gripping the string to vibrate it.

 - The first common misconception (or bad habit) of beginners is to apply too much pressure on the string.
 That’s not their fault.
 They don’t have enough technique to use the proper bow speed to go with the pressure they apply.
 Plus, they want to make a sound by pressing the string with the help of the strength of their arm.
 That prevents the string from vibrating.
 The string has to make rounds in space in order to vibrate.
 The pressure prevents the string from moving freely in space, that is to say, from vibrating.
 And as you can’t get a bad vibration, you get none at all.